Pauillac appellation wine

-Pauillac is the only communal appellation to have three first growth wines: Château Lafite-Rothschild, Château Mouton Rothschild, Château Latour.
+Pauillac is the only communal appellation to have three first growths: Château Lafite-Rothschild, Château Mouton Rothschild, Château Latour.
 With its 18 classified growths, it has a reputation that matches its terroir.
 Severe in their youth, these wines deserve to be waited for to be fully appreciated.
-After a few years of aging, sometimes several decades, they develop an extremely rich and complex bouquet, their tannins become rounder and the wines take on a fine and delicate character while maintaining great finesse.
+After a few years of ageing, sometimes several decades, they develop an extremely rich and complex bouquet, their tannins round out and the wines take on a fine and delicate character, while retaining great finesse.

 Filtrer